CfSOtago/GREENGrid/processNZGGElecCons1minData.md

 Now produce some data quality plots & tables.

 The following table shows the number of data files with different circuit labels by household.
 In theory there should only be one unique list per household and it should be present in every data file.
-If this is not the case then this implies:
+If this is not the case then this implies that:

- * some of the circuit labels for these households may have been changed during the data collection process
+ * some of the circuit labels for these households may have been changed during the data collection process;
- * some of the circuit labels may have character conversion errors which have changed the labels during the data collection process
+ * some of the circuit labels may have character conversion errors which have changed the labels during the data collection process;
- * at least one file from one household has been saved to a folder containing data from a different household (the raw data files do _not_ contain household IDs in the data or the file names to enable preventative filtering)
+ * at least one file from one household has been saved to a folder containing data from a different household (unfortunately the raw data files do _not_ contain household IDs in the data or the file names which would enable checking/preventative filtering).

+Some or all of these may be true at any given time!

+If this table flags a lot of errors then some re-naming of the circuit labels (column names) may be necessary.

 ```r